seanbuscay/drupal-server/README.md

 If you are installing on a VirtualBox, you will be asked on question mid-way through the install.
 Choose the capitol Y option "Y".

+**Please note:**

+These scripts do not manage security for you.
+If your test server is not already in a secure environment, then you must secure the server yourself.

 ## Background

 These scripts are an upgrade to my previous projects: